 However, that company has gotten sold at least once, and it was feeling sketchier and sketchier to me.

-Customer service was hard to reach, I got signed up for a subscription I didn’t want to be signed up for, and cancelling the subscription was difficult.
+Customer service was hard to reach, I got signed up for a subscription I didn’t want to be signed up for, and canceling the subscription was difficult.

-DSC is definitely marketed for men, but the man at our house is the one person who doesn’t use their products!
+DSC is definitely marketed for men, but the girls and I all love their razors.

 And since razor blades do not need to be pink in order to be used by women, we are happy to use the neutral-colored razors from DSC.